viderson/ml_from_scratch/README.md

 ## 🤝 Contributing

 1. Fork the repo
 2. Create your feature branch
 3. Commit your changes
 4. Push the branch
 5. Open a PR

-Please include test coverage and docstrings for new modules.

----